FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 The device woule dispense soap or sanitizer once users make a selection and click the corresponding button.
 With the display, users can be informed on the number of times they've cleaned their hands (see cap_test.py).
 Essentially, the rasperry pi is the brain of the device that reads users' inputs from the buttons and further deliver the corresponding outputs (a pump of soap/sanitizer and message on the display).
 ![P9:Work](https://github.com/kchen1009/Interactive-Lab-Hub/blob/Fall2021/Lab%204/images/Work1.JPG)
 ![P10:Work](https://github.com/kchen1009/Interactive-Lab-Hub/blob/Fall2021/Lab%204/images/Work2.JPG)
-* "Acts like": shows how a person would interact with the device Video of interaction - https://drive.google.com/file/d/1yT1pCPW55wxOwEhagmMtXeSODkK560iL/view?usp=sharing
+* "Acts like": shows how a person would interact with the device <br />
+The following video protrays a use case - <br />
+A user returns home, and while she walking pass the entryway, she sees the hygiene station and decides to wash hands before entering the living room to cuddle with her cat.
+She clicks the 'sanitize' button to get a pump of hand sanitizer.
+As she rubs her hands together, she is satisfied to see that she has washed her hands for a few times today already. <br />
+Video of interaction - https://drive.google.com/file/d/1yT1pCPW55wxOwEhagmMtXeSODkK560iL/view?usp=sharing